orlandogrodriguez/100-days-of-code/r1-log.md

 For day 5 of this challenge, I worked on one simple task for Swayter.
 I used the CoreLocation framework to obtain the user's coordinates.
 With these coordinates, I'll be able to obtain weather data.
 I have yet to figure out what weather API I can use to obtain this information.
 It shouldn't be that much of a challenge.

 Link to my work: [Swayter](https://github.com/orlandogrodriguez/100-days-of-code/tree/master/iOS/Swayter)

+### R1D6 - January 6, 2018
+I made a lot of progress today.
+Somehow it has taken me so long to find out about Alamofire; an excellent library for iOS networking solutions.
+I registered an account with the DarkSky API, a nice API that provides weather data for any location.
+I used the latitude and longitude values I found yesterday using CoreLocation in order to obtain all sorts of weather data from DarkSky using Alamofire.

+Tomorrow I'll work on parsing all of this data into a usable format as well as starting to give the app some structure.

+Link to my work: Link to my work: [Swayter](https://github.com/orlandogrodriguez/100-days-of-code/tree/master/iOS/Swayter)